-In 2016, one of the largest nightlife and restaurant brands in the world recognized a need to improve the level of service and sales abilities of their front-line team.
+In 2016, one of the largest hospitality brands based in Las Vegas recognized a need to improve the level of service and sales abilities of their front-line and call center team.
 SGEi was brought onboard to ascertain their core challenges and create a solution to rejuvenate their service culture and advance their sales performance.
 We specialize in pinpointing areas of improvement and providing Sales and Service Training uniquely engineered to exemplify a company’s unique culture and inspire sales team members to go above and beyond expectations.

 At the management level, there was more alignment and focus on improving the culture and experience of the staff.
 This provided the executive team the opportunity to assess their management team on their leadership abilities and attitude.

 Ultimately it was the increase in sales performance after three months that defined this program’s success.
-As a result, a second wave of training and coaching has been planned.
+As a result, a second wave of training and coaching was conducted.

 To learn more about SGEi’s Sales training and communications please email@example.com